Gizra/public_education/README.md

 # Make sure a config.js file is created.
 grunt build

-# In some cases (e.g. Android) we need to move "node_modules" folder as it
-# breaks the building process.
-# mv node_modules __node_modules

-# Build android platform.
+# Run android platform.
-phonegap local build android
+phonegap run android

+#
+# OR
-# Install the application.
+#

-phonegap local install android
+# Run ios platform.
+# You may need to install ios-sim by "brew install ios-sim"
+phonegap run ios

 ```